 Although game drives dominated the day, food was a close second with meals rivaling any fine restaurant.
 And the final touch?
 On the last night, we returned from the game drive to find flickering candles lining the staircase to the claw-foot tub where a hot bubble bath waited.
 I like ending my day’s adventure with soothing luxury.
 How about you?

 Watching wildlife at Madikwe Hills Private Game Lodge

 While at Madikwe, we watched a female lion stalk a wildebeest, followed an elephant herd, listened to the roar of a lion claiming his territory and learned the importance of dung beetles from our ranger, Jaco.
 The area is known for wild dog sightings but unfortunately, they remained illusive during our time here.

 Thinking about planning an African safari?
-Check out all the information on our complete Safari Page as well as our experience at quite a few Luxury Lodgings in South Africa, both great resources for active boomer travels in Africa!
+Check out all the information on our complete Safari Page a great resource for active boomer travels in Africa!